-- 20. On 6 April 2015 entertainment became deregulated and as a result: - Live unamplified music is deregulated between 08:00 and 23:00 on any premises. - Live amplified music is deregulated between 08:00 and 23.00 provided the audience does not exceed 500 people. - 21.
-However, live music and recorded music can become licensable in on-licensed premises if the licensing authority removes the effect of the deregulation following a licence review ('licence review mechanism').
+- 21. On 6 April 2015 entertainment became deregulated and as a result: - Live unamplified music is deregulated between 08:00hrs 23:00hrs on any premises. - Live amplified music is deregulated between 08:00 and 23:00 provided the audience does not exceed 500 people. - 22.
+However, live music can become licensable in on-licensed premises if the licensing authority removes the effect of the deregulation following a licence review ('licence review mechanism').